Understanding Wagering Requirements

 Common Infringements that Could Lead to You Being Labelled an Advantage Player

 Once you’ve received your bonus and have started to get to work on completing your wagering requirements, it can be very tempting to want to speed things up as much as possible.
 However, you need to be very careful here, as making the wrong move could result in your entire bonus amount, plus your deposit being forfeited.
-The casino or sportsbook will label you as an ‘advantage player’ which directly contravenes the terms and conditions which you (by clicking on the ‘agree to terms and conditions’ button, or checking the box) have already agreed to.
+The online casino or sportsbook will label you as an ‘advantage player’ which directly contravenes the terms and conditions which you (by clicking on the ‘agree to terms and conditions’ button, or checking the box) have already agreed to.

 The most common pitfalls to avoid include: